-For secure use of the CIPURSE[TM] CL it is essential that on user side the common secret is generated and stored in an appropriate way and that integrity and confidentiality of this user secret is maintained.
+For secure use of each of the version of the CIPURSETM CL it is essential that on user side the common secret is generated and stored in an appropriate way and that integrity and confidentiality of this user secret is maintained.
 These preconditions are treated in the PP [9] section 3.1 claims 67 and 68.

-The operational environment of the TOE shall provide "Limitation of capability and blocking the Loader "OE.Lim_Block_Loader", "External entities authentication of the TOE "OE.TOE_Auth" and "Secure communication and usage of the Loader "OE.Loader¬Usage" as specified below:
+The operational environment of the TOE shall provide "Limitation of capability and blocking the Loader "OE.Lim\Block\Loader", "External entities authentication of the TOE "OE.TOE\Auth" and "Secure communication and usage of the Loader "OE.Loader¬Usage" as specified below:

 OE.Lim_Block_Loader Limitation of capability and blocking the Loader The Composite Product Manufacturer will protect the Loader functionality against misuse, limit the capability of the Loader and terminate irreversibly the Loader after intended usage of the Loader.
 OE.TOE_Auth Authentication to external entities The operational environment shall support the authentication verification mechanism and know authentication reference data of the TOE.
 OE.Loader_Usage Secure communication and usage of the Loader The authorized user must support the trusted communication with the TOE by confidentiality protection and authenticity proof of the data to be loaded and fulfilling the access conditions required by the Loader.
-OE.Process-Sec-IC Protection during composite product manufacturing The protection during packaging, finishing and personalization includes also the personalization process (Flash Loader) and the personalization data (TOE software components) during Phase 4, Phase 5 and Phase 6.